GC and CC logs¶

 There are numerous scripts that analyze GC and CC logs on GitHub

-To find out why an object is being kept alive, the relevant scripts are
+To find out why an object is being kept alive, you should use

-object or kind of object will produce paths from rooting objects to the
+with a specific object or kind of object will produce paths from rooting

 To fix a leak, the next step is to figure out why the rooting object is